prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AdditionalAlertManagerConfigs specifies a key of a Secret containing
+<p>additionalAlertManagerConfigs specifies a key of a Secret containing
 additional Prometheus Alertmanager configurations.
 The Alertmanager configurations are appended to the configuration generated by the Prometheus Operator.
 They must be formatted according to the official